 Learning a language isn’t always easy, and while English is far from the most difficult, it’s also not exactly the easiest language, either.
 This is especially true if you’re approaching it as a second language, because there are hundreds – if not thousands – of little rules that come naturally to a native speaker but which have to be learned over time.

 Perfecting your English isn’t technically possible, because languages are constantly evolving and so in many cases, there’s no such thing as a correct way to say or write something.
-Still, there are some things you can do to give your children the best possible chance when it comes to improving their written English, and it’s also important to remember that every day is a learning opportunity and that practice makes perfect.
+Still, there are some things you can do to give your children the best possible chance when it comes to improving their verbal and written English you can use many resources like EnglishwithLucy, and it’s also important to remember that every day is a learning opportunity and that practice makes perfect.

 So if you’re wondering how to help kids with writing, you’ve come to the right place.
 Let’s get started.